Choi-Hyojun/VSPO/README.md

 # VSPO: Validating Semantic Pitfalls in Ontology

 This repository contains the official implementation of our research on **Validating Semantic Pitfalls in Ontology**.

-Out paper accepted in AAAI 2026 for oral presentation.
+Our paper accepted in AAAI 2026 for oral presentation.

 ## 📁 Directory Structure